v2krishna/stock-analysis/README.md

 Stock Performance of each ticker symbol for selected year.
 At the same time refactor the initial VB Script which was taking more time somewhere between 40 to 50 seconds for one year, so it takes less time to execute without compromising on the data accuracy.

-## Stock Performance and Measuring the Refacored VBA
+## Stock Performance and Measuring the Refacored VB Macro
 For calculating the stock performance of the prices or returns, we need to first get all the stocks symbols , sort the data by symbol and date in ascending order and loop the data for each ticker symbol, calculate the starting price and ending prices of the ticker within a year.

 ### Stock Performance